 The Deployable Strategic Capital (DSC) ratio, IDA's main capital adequacy measure, was 30.4% as of June 30, 2021, above the zero percent policy minimum.
 The decrease of 5.4 percentage points from June 30, 2020 is primarily driven by a refinement of the DSC framework during FY21 which includes additional capital requirements for approved but not yet expensed grants.
 While grants are now expensed at disbursement rather than commitment under an accounting standard, IDA has now taken the grants into account upon commitment, consistent with prior practice.
 IDA's capital continues to be adequate to support its operations.
 See Table 27.

-In billions of U.S. dollars Borrowing portfolio 75 60 45 30 15 0 Jun 17 Jun 18 Jun 19 Jun 20 Jun 21
+Net Investment Portfolio 75 60 45 30 15 0 Jun 17 Jun 18 Jun 19 Jun 20 Jun 21